maxblum/hatchjs/README.md

 ## Running Hatch.js

-Hatch.js runs by default on port 3000.
+Like most node apps, Hatch.js listens by default on port 3000.
 We recommend using Nginx or similar to proxy requests via port 80 or 443.

 	node server

-Running in production mode is recommended for live sites:
+Running in production mode is strongly recommended for live sites.
+Assets are automatically combined, minified and strongly cached, view templates are pre-compiled resulting in better performance all round:

 	NODE_ENV=production node server

-Visit http://hostname:3000 to get started with your first group.
+Visit [http://hostname:3000][localhost] to get started with your first group.

 ## Package Structure Overview

 ### [./server.js][server.js]

 Exports application server builder function.
 This is main entry point to application.
-When you run `node .` or `compound server 3003` this file automatically included.

 ### [./app][app]